How did you get started as a writer?

 Did you always want to be a writer?

 No. I wanted to move to California, become a movie director and marry Michael Cole from The Mod Squad

-an idea of how old I am.
+, which gives you an idea of how old I am.
 I think I became a writer by evolution.
 I went from writing commercials, to short stories and articles, and eventually books.

 Where do you get your ideas?